Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 flooded with notifications.
 They are sent to different characteristics, but some useful patterns begin to emerge:

-- Most notifications come from one characteristic: `...9616`
+- Most notifications come from one characteristic: `49535343-1e4d-4bd9-ba61-23c647249616`
-    - This charact is likely used for most device to app communication, including status reports
+    - This characteristic is likely used for most device to app communication, including status reports
 - About half the notifications are 20 bytes long, and start with the same 4 bytes: `F0-BC-FF-FF`
-    - The first 2 to 4 bytes seem to be a sort of "message id", as they are repeated in many notifications with the same length
+    - If we group the notifications by length, plenty of those groups seem to have a common 2 to 4 bytes prefix, which would indicate the implementation uses a sort of message/command id for the notifications

 We repeat the process multiple times, manipulating the device in different ways, and exporting the logs from `nRF Connect` each time.
 Then we move them to a PC